 Since writing this in late 2011, we now have a few among us who are recognized as elders – although as I say in this blog, they are very understated and don’t even care about that “title”.
-But if you asked anyone who the elders are, everyone knows and could point them out because they simply function as such – without all the crazy need for position, title or office.
+But if you asked anyone in one of our fellowships who the elders are, everyone knows and could point them out because they simply function as such – without all the crazy need for position, title or office.

 - Myopic Ekklesia (crossroadjunction.com)